Skip to content

 • image specifies the input image

-• text provides the free-form prompt describing the objects to detect
+• prompt provides the free-form prompt describing the objects to detect

 • box_threshold sets the minimum box confidence required for a detection